spf13/spf13-vim/README.markdown

 # spf13-vim 3.0
 January 2012 spf13-vim released it's third major iteration. **This is important as it requires a reinstall**, but trust me it's worth it.

-The biggest change is the switch from using git submodules to using the excellent [Vundle] system.
+The biggest change is the switch from using git submodules to using the excellent [NeoBundle] system.
 While git submodules seemed like a good idea at the time, it wasn't.
 It was always problematic.
 Additionally because a submodule points to a refspec and not a branch, it was a constant maintenance nightmare to keep everything up to date.

-[Vundle] has an excellent system built on the same principles as Pathogen, but with an integrated plugin management system that is Git and Github aware.
+[NeoBundle] has an excellent system built on the same principles as Pathogen, but with an integrated plugin management system that is Git and Github aware.

 We have also changed out most of the plugins in favor of newer more stable alternatives.
 Additionally we have significantly reduced the number of plugins requiring python or ruby.